wonsunahn/CS1632_Summer2020/syllabus.md

 * Midterm 1: Sunday (6/14) 10:00 AM - Monday (6/15) 6:00 PM on GradeScope
   * Take home exam submitted online
   * Open book but individual work
-  * TopHat questions will not be available during the exam period
   * Will not take any questions whatsoever about lecture material during this period

 ## WEEK 6 (Week of 15 JUN)